 Dear Readers,

-I’d like to invite any high school, undergraduate, or graduate student doing research in sports analytics to submit their work to the journal.
+As always, I’d like to invite any high school, undergraduate, or graduate student doing research in sports analytics to submit their work to the journal.
 We would love to consider your submission for our upcoming editions.

 Sincerely,